cherubear/waze-case-study/README.md

 Your Waze team includes several managers overseeing operations.
 It is important to adapt your communication to their roles since their responsibilities are less technical.

 *Note: The story, all names, characters, and incidents portrayed in this project are fictitious.
 No identification with actual persons (living or deceased) is intended or should be inferred.
 And, the data shared in this project has been created for pedagogical purposes.*

-#### Specific project deliverables

-* Complete the questions in the Course 2 PACE strategy document
-* Answer the questions in the Jupyter notebook project file
-* Complete coding prep work on project’s Jupyter notebook
-* Summarize the column Dtypes
-* Communicate important findings in the form of an executive summary

 ## Preliminary Data Summary